Asakusa Area

 Even in the rain, this temple is spectacular

-The buildings are all theatrically lit, and it’s well worth going out of your way to stroll through it after dark
+The lighting was designed by a theater lighting master, and it’s well worth going out of your way to stroll through it after dark.

-The Imado Shrine is where you go to shriek “kawaii!” at the adorable kitty stuff and pray for the perfect SO.
+Now let’s head out into the neighborhood and stop in at the Imado Shrine, also known as the Lucky Cat Matchmaking Shrine.
+This where you go to shriek “kawaii!” at the adorable kitty stuff and pray for gods to send you the perfect Significant Other.

 MAP